 - Right to deletion.
 You may be entitled to request that we delete the Personal Information that we have collected from you.
 We will use commercially reasonable efforts to honor your request, in compliance with applicable laws.
 Please note, however, that we may need or be required to keep such information, such as for our legitimate business purposes or to comply with applicable law.

 Right to opt-out of certain sharing with third parties.
 You may be entitled to direct us to stop disclosing your Personal Information to third parties for monetary or other valuable consideration.
-You can exercise such right to opt-out Do Not Sell My Personal Information.
+You can exercise such right to opt-out.

 As stated in the Summary of Key Points above, we will never monetize the Personal Information of any User of the Services by providing it to a third party in exchange for money.
 The CCPA has a broader definition of the term “sell” which includes disclosing Personal Information to any third party for valuable consideration.
 When we work with our advertising partners we are disclosing certain information such as cookies for their services, which are of value to us.
 You may be entitled to direct us to stop disclosing your Personal Information to third parties for monetary or other valuable consideration.
-You can exercise such right to opt-out Do Not Sell My Personal Information.
+You can exercise such right to opt-out.

 In addition, we are required to provide you certain information about the business and commercial purposes for which we collect and share your personal information.

-In the preceding 12 months, we have also disclosed the following categories of personal information for one or more business purposes: identifiers, characteristics protected by law, commercial information, internet or electronic network activity information, location data, and inferences we draw or derive about users.
+Categories of Personal Information we collect: In the preceding 12 months, we have also disclosed the following categories of personal information for one or more business purposes: identifiers, commercial information, internet or electronic network activity information, geolocation data, and inferences we draw or derive about users.

 Exercising Access, Disclosure, Data Portability, and Deletion Rights